— Indiana University

 The Harry S Truman Scholarship

 Are you a future Truman Scholar?
 Do you want to "make a difference"?
 Come to one of the sessions detailed below to learn more about the Truman Scholarship, a major national award that provides up to $30,000 for graduate study to students who intend to pursue graduate or professional education in preparation for a career in public service.
 Even if you are a freshman, you may find a session helpful to your long-range thinking.
 If you are a sophomore, the IU process starts for you this semester.
 Juniors and seniors, you should check the Truman requirements to see if you will be eligible for the 2015 competition.
-Come to one of the information sessions scheduled at the Hutton Honors College, 811 E. Seventh Street on Tuesday, March 4th, from 3:30-5:00 p.m.
-OR on Thursday, March 6th, from 11:00 to 12:30 p.m.
+Come to one of the information sessions scheduled at the Hutton Honors College, 811 E. Seventh Street on Tuesday, September 30th, from 11:00 to 12:30 p.m.
+OR 1:30 to 3:00 p.m.